A-Bison-22/BeginnerCPP/README.md

 forgot most of it because i got interested in python which had a growing following back then

-As of right now I am using the Apna College playlist on DSA in C++.
-Better build some foundation in the break periood i guess.
+As of right now I am using youtube playlists to learn DSA in C++.
+Better build some foundation in the break periood before i go to college i guess.

 Basically, every nth video has an associated c++ file called ClassN.cpp, it contains every problem and homework given in that class.
 Sometimes i create my own problems